 In memoriam, as these huts no longer stand.
 For current nest houses by Patrick Dougherty, please see his website.

 Patrick Dougherty is an artist who creates his large installation pieces with the very unusual medium of living trees.
 By weaving growing saplings into huts, cocoons, giant water pitchers and the human form, Dougherty has created over 200 site-specific sculptures all around the world.
+In 2015, several of his Nest Houses were included in exhibitions at the newly-renovated Renwick Gallery in Washington, D.C.

 His human-sized nest houses and other creations are made out of an assortment of different tree types including but not limited to pussy willow, birch, aspen, and maple.
 Wrapping the saplings around a branch substructure, he creates installations of swirling, naturally curved abstract tree art, usually reaching between 20 to 40 feet in the air.